in-toto/attestation/spec/v1/statement.md

 > Set of software artifacts that the attestation applies to.
 Each element
 > represents a single software artifact.
 Each element MUST have `digest` set.
 >
-> Subjects are assumed to me _immutable_, i.e. the artifacts identified by the
+> Subjects are assumed to be _immutable_, i.e. the artifacts identified by the
 > subject SHOULD NOT change.
 >
 > The `name` field may be used as an identifier to distinguish this artifact